Jared Gaither: Baltimore Ravens

 Gaither did not participate in 2007 spring practices at Maryland because of academic problems.
 On June 25, Terps coach Ralph Friedgen told reporters that Gaither's grades failed to meet his expectations, that he would not be able to play in 2007 and he would be eligible to return in 2008.
 Instead, Gaither declared for the NFL's supplemental draft and on July 12 was taken by the Baltimore Ravens in the fifth round.
 Gaither took over Jonathan Ogden's starting left tackle role after Ogden's retirement.
-At the time, Gaither, at 6'9, was one of the tallest players in the NFL, the others being Dennis Roland of the Cincinnati Bengals and Demar Dotson of the Tampa Bay Buccaneers.
+At the time, Gaither, at 6' 9", was one of the tallest players in the NFL, with Demar Dotson of the Tampa Bay Buccaneers also being 6' 9" while Dennis Roland of the Cincinnati Bengals was even taller at 6' 10".

 During the start of off-season camps for the 2008 NFL season, offensive coordinator Cam Cameron declared Gaither would be the starting left tackle.
 Despite an early ankle injury during the beginning of training camp, he played surprisingly well and was a big reason for the improved offensive line of the Baltimore Ravens.

 On October 4, 2009, he suffered a head injury in a game vs. the New England Patriots and was sent to the hospital.
 He was taken to Massachusetts General Hospital, and had movement in his arms and legs.
 In addition, x-rays on his neck and shoulder were negative.
 Gaither missed all of 2010 after an injury put him on Injured Reserve (IR).